VarunP2304/Poverty-Detection-Using-Satellite-Images/README.md

-# 🛰️ Poverty Prediction from Satellite Imagery (Kaggle Notebook)
+# 🛰️ Poverty Prediction from Satellite Imagery

 An **unsupervised machine learning** project that predicts poverty levels directly from **satellite images**.
 It uses **deep learning feature extraction (ResNet50)** and **K-Means clustering** — all packaged in a fully interactive **Kaggle Notebook** that needs no web app or external server.